open-mmlab/mmsegmentation/docs/en/migration/interface.md

 - The original formatting transforms **`ToTensor`**、**`ImageToTensor`**、**`Collect`** are combined as [`PackSegInputs`](mmseg.datasets.transforms.PackSegInputs)
 - We don't recommend to do **`Normalize`** and **Pad** in the dataset pipeline.
 Please remove it from pipelines and set it in the `data_preprocessor` field.
 - The original **`Resize`** in MMSeg 1.x has been changed to **`RandomResize`** and the input arguments `img_scale` is renamed to `scale`, and the default value of `keep_ratio` is modified to False.
+- The original `test_pipeline` combines single-scale test and multi-scale test together, in MMSeg 1.x we separate it into `test_pipeline` and `tta_pipeline`.

 **Note:**
 We move some work of data transforms to the data preprocessor, like normalization, see [the documentation](package.md) for more details.

+train_pipeline

 <table class="docutils">
 <tr>